Orbitale/Rymfony/README.md

 To do (order of priority, done first):

-- Commands
+- Commands and command-line options
     - 🟩 Add a `stop` command.
-    - 🟥 Create `open:local` command
+    - 🟥 Create `open:local` command.
+    - 🟥 Create `server:logs` command.
+    - 🟥 Create `server:list` command.
+    - 🟥 Create `server:status` command.
-    - 🟥 Create `server:logs` command
+    - 🟥 Create `php` command (should use the configured PHP version).
-    - 🟥 Create `server:list` command
+    - 🟥 Create `console` command for Symfony (should use the configured PHP version, and be compatible with SF 2+).
-    - 🟥 Create `server:status` command
+    - 🟥 Create `artisan` command for Laravel (should use the configured PHP version).
+    - 🟥 Propagate global app arguments so they can be used in subcommands (like `rymfony serve -v`, because if you want verbosity today, you need to pass the option before the subcommand, like this: `rymfony -v serve`).
+Maybe this can be in the `clap` crate itself (the CLI app package used by Rymfony).
-- Miscellaneous
+- Releases
-    - 🟩 (code architecture) Split commands in a `src/commands/` subdirectory for an easier code organization.
-    - 🟩 (code architecture) Separate the "App" command definition (using the `clap` crate) and put it in each command's own dir (best example is how the `serve` command is defined).
     - 🟩 Publish nightly builds of the binary as artifacts by using Github Actions.
+    - 🟩 Add support for verbosity levels in output logging, like `-v`, `-vv`, `-vvv` and `-q`.
     - 🟥 Publish releases of the binary as artifacts by using Github Actions.
 For now, only "nightly" builds are released.
 - HTTP server
     - 🟩 Make sure we can run a web server using Hyper and Tokio.